Tunnel vision (peripheral vision loss)

 Tunnel vision is a lack or loss of peripheral vision that only allows you to see objects directly in front of you.
 You can simulate severe tunnel vision by covering one eye and using the other to look through the cardboard tube of a roll of paper towels.

-Often, peripheral vision loss that leads to tunnel vision occurs gradually.
+Often, peripheral vision loss that leads to tunnel vision may occur gradually.
 By the time you realize you no longer have a normal field of view, your tunnel vision may already be permanent and irreversible.

 What is peripheral vision?